 * The FAB wanted a more capable Bandeirante, so in 1977 EMBRAER introduced the "EMB-110K1 / C-95A", a pure cargolifter that featured:

-20 C-95A transports were obtained by the FAB, followed by 31 "EMB-110P1K / C-95B" machines, the C-95B which was a "combi" (combination passenger-cargo) aircraft with a "quick change" interior.
+20 C-95A transports were obtained by the FAB, followed by 31 "EMB-110P1K / C-95B" machines -- a "combi" (combination passenger-cargo) aircraft with a "quick change" interior.
 There was also an "EMB-110P1K SAR / SC-95B" for search and rescue, with four bubble windows for observers and accommodations for six stretchers.